hellocoop/hello.dev/src/documentation/api-reference.md

 ## Quickstart API

+> This documenation is for the URL based API.
+For the Node.js CLI and SDK see [SDK Reference | Quickstart](./sdk-reference#quickstart)

 [Quickstart](https://quickstart.hello.coop) accelerates getting a developer up and running with apps that use Hellō.
 The [Hellō Login](https://wordpress.org/plugins/hello-login/) WordPress plug-in and [Hellō Next.js Starter](https://hello-nextjs-starter.vercel.app) app use Hellō Quickstart.

 > The [`@hellocoop/quickstart`](https://www.npmjs.com/package/@hellocoop/quickstart) NPM package is a Node.js CLI and SDK that starts a local web server to launch the Quickstart SPA and provides additional functionality to configure an application using Hellō.
 See [SDK Reference | Quickstart](./api-reference#quickstart-api) for details.